atsign-foundation/at_c/packages/atclient/README.md

 ## Contributing

-When creating source files, include headers, or tests to certain packages, please follow the documentation in their according README files.
+When creating source files, header files, or tests to certain packages, please follow the documentation in their according README files.

 ### Creating Tests